-- The WhiP – An exclusive WordPress newsletter filled with news, resources, and insights, delivered to your inbox.
+- The WhiP – An exclusive WordPress newsletter filled with news, resources, and insights delivered to your inbox.
 100% free for WPMU DEV members!

 7. Scale your content marketing and social media efforts with existing tools

-As a busy entrepreneur or business owner with technical skills, I think the last thing you wanna do is to spend time brainstorming about more article ideas and more hours writing them.
+As a busy entrepreneur or business owner with technical skills, I think the last thing you want to do is to spend time brainstorming about more article ideas and more hours writing them.
 So, I’ve prepared two tools to help you out with leveraging the maximum of results with less effort.

 Use the Content Multiplier Framework by Dan Norris

 The Content Multiplier Framework is a document that helps you transform one idea into almost 11 other pieces of content.
 It’s beneficial and challenges you to switch your shoes with the audience’s ones.

 Along with this document, there are several other helpful documents created by Dan Norris and shared through his courses, books, and Facebook groups.
 Now, all of the frameworks are available for free via email opt-in on his website, www.dannorris.me

 Use Social Media Profiles to boost your search engine optimization (SEO)

 Being active on Social Media can improve your WordPress site traffic.
 More and more recent studies confirm that search engines are looking at the social profiles you have linked to your business and catch signals regarding their activity and consider it as a ranking factor.